arso-project/hyper-content-db/README.md

 #### `db.addSource(key, cb)`

-Add an additional source hyperdrive. `key` is the key of a barcobase hyperdrive.
+Add an additional source hyperdrive. `key` is the key of a hypercontent hyperdrive.
 Barcobase treats all sources equally.

 > TODO: Document how records from different sources relate to each other.